 There can be a foul-smelling discharge on the beak and nares of the birds.

 The swollen face and sinuses, nasal discharge, and eye tearing cause a lot of discomforts, and chickens frequently shake their head in an attempt to get some release.

 Infectious laryngotracheitis is a contagious viral disease affecting a chicken’s respiratory system and eyes.
 It is caused by a herpes virus in the same family as Marek’s Disease virus, which we’ll also encounter later in this list.

 The infection manifests itself in mild and severe forms.
 You can even encounter blood in the chicken’s mouth in severe cases.

 - coughing blood, head shaking, gasping for air

 Chickens can be vaccinated for infectious laryngotracheitis, but vaccinated birds still spread the virus.

 We finish the list with two other terrible viral diseases that you hopefully will never have to encounter in your life.
 They come with a lot more symptoms than a chicken shaking its head.

 The disease evolved over the years and is still evolving.
-It causes paralysis, cancerous tumor growth, and ultimately death.
+It causes paralysis, cancerous tumor growth, and, ultimately, death.
 Once a chicken gets infected with the herpes virus, it will stay dormant in its body.

 In the neural form, the virus affects the nerves of the chicken, which can cause respiratory problems and neck paralysis.
 The problems usually start with the sciatic nerve causing leg paralysis.
-Chickens are falling on the ground and get really sick.
+Chickens fall on the ground and get really sick.
 The disease is much worse than a chicken shaking its head.
 In the visceral form, it grows tumors on the internal organs.